Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

 decisions about where data will eventually published to whomever does the publishing.
 Instead they must coordinate around URI's and ensuring their locations are agreed in advance.

-## A proliferation of unaligned representations without a coherent core model

-You can align the identifier for the abstract table resource with the location of the csv file, so that you are treating them logically as the same resource.

-However when you do this, not only are you baking the format into your identifiers, but you're not completely aligning the model.

-For example you cannot align `csv2rdf`'s `csvw:Row` objects with the table, because you cannot assign them `@id`'s which align with locations in the csv, instead you have to have a level of indirection.

-Many people have hoped for CSVW to be an on-ramp to linked data, giving people the benefits of linked data with more familiar tabular representations.
-However CSVW largely assumes RDF to be a product of CSV, rather than

 # Solutions